chandlerbing65nm/Face-Mask-Detection-with-Empirical-Attention/README.md

   >
 </p>

-We then split the data into train and test sets with split ratio of 0.2 for test.
-After that, we converted the dataset annotations to ```COCO format``` since this format is most commonly used on object detection libraries like ```MMDetection```.
+I then splitted the data into train and test sets with split ratio of 0.2 for test.
+After that, I converted the dataset annotations to ```COCO format``` since this format is most commonly used on object detection libraries like ```MMDetection```.

 <p align="left">
   <img